grufftech/Path-of-Exile-Macros/README.md

 ## Storage Macros

-Q & E move left & right while in your stash.
+A & D move left & right while in your stash.

-Shift Q & E will move to the start or end of your stash.
+Shift A & D will move to the start or end of your stash.

 Holding Shift, you can also scroll up & down to move left and right

 ## Quick Disconnect

 Your tilde key (~) will disconnect POE.

-Your T key will attempt a quick portal.

 ## Utility Macros